 Babel Text: Genesis 11:1–9

 As I, unfortunately, don’t know Hebrew, the Lemizh text is mainly translated from the revised Elberfelder Bibel, a German translation which, to my knowledge, is pretty faithful to the original.
 The literal translation contains selected links to the appropriate places in the tutorial.
 A fair number of remarks should provide further insights into the translation process.

 The whole earth was of one language and of one speech.

-do-fact1 move-fact-temp2 front-nom-Earth-acc-abl3 discover-fact-fact2 plain-acc-dat3 outside-cons-opposition-acc-loc4 Shinar-loc-nom5 live-ing1 PIIn−1-dat-loc2.
+do-fact1 move-fact-temp2 front-nom-earth-acc-abl3 discover-fact-fact2 plain-acc-acc3 outside-cons-opposition-acc-loc4 Shinar-loc-nom5 live-ing1 PIIn−1-acc-loc2.

 It happened, as they travelled east, that they found a plain in the land of Shinar, and they lived there.